kromerm/adfdataflowdocs/Transformations/SinkTransform.md

 Start by creating an ADW dataset, just as you would for any other ADF pipeline, with a Linked Service that includes your ADW credentials and choose the database that you wish to connect to.
 In the table name, either select an existing table or type in the name of the table that you would like Data Flow to auto-create for you from in the ioncoming fields.

-** NOTE: At this time, we are not supporting SQL Server square brackets " [ ] ", so please use the "Edit" link on the table name field and remove the brackets. **
+**NOTE: At this time, we are not supporting SQL Server square brackets " [ ] ", so please use the "Edit" link on the table name field and remove the brackets**

 <img src="../images/adw3.png" width="500">